AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 You require the following to create an Adaptive Form:

-* An Adaptive Form template.
-A template provides a basic structure and defines appearance (layouts and styles) of an Adaptive Form.
+* An Adaptive Form template: A template provides a basic structure and defines appearance (layouts and styles) of an Adaptive Form.
 It has pre-formatted components containing certain properties and content structure.
 It also provides the options to define a theme and a submit action.
 The theme defines the look and feel and submit action defines the action to take on submission of an adaptive form.
 For example, sending the collected data to a data source.
 You can [create a new template](template-editor.md) or import an existing template.
 You can also deploy the [latest archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#:~:text=The%20AEM%20Archetype%20is%20made%20up%20of%20modules%3A,and%20request%20filters.%20it.tests%3A%20are%20Java-based%20integration%20tests.) for some sample templates.
-* An Adaptive Form theme.
-A theme contains styling details for the components and panels.
+* An Adaptive Form theme: A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 You can [create a new theme](themes.md), [import an existing theme](import-export-forms-templates.md#uploading-a-theme), or download and import some [sample themes](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:2779f80e-16ba-4cd1-a96f-8e2b53f3be25).
+You can also deploy the [latest archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#:~:text=The%20AEM%20Archetype%20is%20made%20up%20of%20modules%3A,and%20request%20filters.%20it.tests%3A%20are%20Java-based%20integration%20tests.) for some sample themes.
 * Add your users to [!DNL forms-users] to provide them permissions to create an Adaptive Form.
 For detailed list of forms specific user groups, see [Groups and permissions](forms-groups-privileges-tasks.md).

 ## Create an Adaptive Form {#strong-create-an-adaptive-form-strong}